Mpinan/Cats/README.md

 ## Planning

 First thought when planning the app was to build it in C#.
-Due to time restrintions, I had finally decided to do it in React with little styling.
+Due to time restrintions, I had finally decided to do it in React with little styling which is what I am currently learning apart from Express.js.
 Since I thought it was going to take me longer, I also tried to do a comparison app between dogs and cats using both cat and dog API

 ## Running the app